 Send Barns LaneSendWokingSurrey, GU23 7BPTel: 01483 226330

 Please bring your signed medical card to the surgery, but do not worry if you have mislaid it as we will ask you to complete a simple form in its place.
-Please also bring two forms of identification with you, ideally your birth certificate, passport or ID driving license and a utility bill or letter from your employer confirming that you have taken up residence in the area for at least six months.
+Please also bring two forms of identification with you, one photographic, ideally your passport or ID driving license and Birth Certificate or utility bill dated within the last three months or letter from your employer confirming that you have taken up residence in the area for at least six months.

 You will be also asked to fill out a new patient health questionnaire.
 You can complete the form when you arrive or, If you prefer, you can download the form as a pdf document, print it out, complete it and bring it in with you.